-- The medical provider will provide the department - through the Division of Human Resources - a diagnosis and prognosis statement, including the physical limitations of the injured employee.
+- The medical provider will provide the department a diagnosis and prognosis statement, including the physical limitations of the injured employee.

-- The Division of Human Resources will perform a skills inventory of the employee.
+- Human Resources will perform a skills inventory of the employee.

-- The Division of Human Resources will review (with the department) the essential functions of the current position.
+- Human Resources will review (with the department) the essential functions of the current position.